Artificial Intelligence + Fintech : What you need to know about this Combo

 Using technologies like Artificial Intelligence, FinTechs have found a very sharp trend able to save this state of affairs.

 Moreover, delegating complex tasks to AI solves the socio-economic problems associated with all the needs implied by this new era: massive data quantification and processing, mandatory social distancing, exaggerated desire for personalization, daily multitasking, etc.

-Each negative connotations mentioned before could now be replaced by the brighter side of them: what was delicate becomes structured, complex is now predictable, fluctuating is monitored, subject to inflation becomes controlled, confidential displays security, while stressful is now replaced by guaranteed.
+Each negative connotation mentioned before could now be replaced by the brighter side of them: what was delicate becomes structured, the complex is now predictable, fluctuating is monitored, subject to inflation becomes controlled, confidential displays security, while stress is now replaced by guaranteed.